 As a traveler, I realized some time ago that, in addition to our physical luggage we also carry a metaphorical suitcase filled with our life experiences.
 Part of my world view has been shaped not only by where I’ve lived most of my life but the idea that you come to a better sense of a place by traipsing through its streets, observing and interacting with its people, finding its oddities, and sometimes being exposed to some of the dark nooks of its history.
 This was the Vienna I set out to discover Saturday afternoon.
 The day’s perpetually gray skies seemed somewhat fitting for such an adventure.

-The mechanical Art Nouveau Ankeruhr was installed by Anker Insurance Company as part of their headquarters expansion in 1914.
+Anker Insurance Company installed the mechanical Art Nouveau Ankeruhr as part of their headquarters expansion in 1914.
 The company’s public intent was for the clock to be a contribution to the city’s art and culture.
 However, they also managed to have designer Franz Matsch incorporate representations of the transience of human life thereby providing a subliminal reminder that life insurance is important too.

 The clock has figures representing life and death and has a dozen historical figures with each rotating hourly around the minutes of time.
 Appropriate organ music plays as each new figure appears and at noon all 12 complete a bonus rotation.
 This is the time of day when you’re likely to find hundreds staring up at the clock in anticipation.